ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_gw_instances/general_remote_hosts.md

 **Idle Timeout** : The API Gateway supports HTTP 1.1 persistent connections.
 The **Idle Timeout** is the time that API Gateway waits after sending a message over a persistent connection to the remote host before it closes the connection.
 Defaults to 15000 milliseconds (15 seconds).

 Typically, the remote host tells the API Gateway that it wants to use a persistent connection.
 The API Gateway acknowledges this, and keeps the connection open for a specified period of time after sending the message to the host.
 If the connection is not reused by within the **Idle Timeout** period, the API Gateway closes the connection.
+To override this setting using the **Connection** and **Connect To URL** filters, see [Configure timeouts for routing filters](/docs/apim_policydev/apigw_polref/routing_common/#timeouts-settings).

 **Input Buffer Size** : The maximum amount of memory allocated to each request.
 The default value is 8192 bytes.